Change Your Habits to Build Leader Character

 When it comes to selecting areas for leadership development, one of the best strategies is to identify helpful and unhelpful work habits and attempt to change the things that impede the full expression of desired character dimensions.
 In other words, leaders can develop their own character over time by changing the kinds of habitual behaviors they use at work every day.
 By taking a fresh and honest look at your work-related habits, you can find opportunities to express leader character in your everyday life.
-Before we do that, let’s talk about habits and how they can help or hurt your performance.
+In this article, SIGMA’s consultants define habits, how they can help or hurt performance, and how you can change your habits.

 What is a Habit?